Antiparietal cell antibody test

 Toggle: English / Spanish

-An antiparietal cells antibodies test is a blood test that looks for antibodies against the parietal cells of the stomach.
+An antiparietal cell antibody test is a blood test that looks for antibodies against the parietal cells of the stomach.
 The parietal cells make and release a substance that the body needs to absorb vitamin B12.

 No special preparation is necessary.

 Your health care provider may use this test to help diagnose pernicious anemia.
+Pernicious anemia is a decrease in red blood cells that occurs when your intestines cannot properly absorb vitamin B12.
 Other tests are also used to help with the diagnosis.

 A negative result is normal.